royalapplications/beyondnet/README.md

 print(outputString) // Prints "HELLO WORLD!"
 ```

-Yes, we omitted any kind of error handling and just force unwrap everything in this example for brevity.
+Yes, we omitted any kind of error handling and just force unwrap optionals in this example for brevity.
 The point here is that it's quite easy to call .NET APIs that use delegates and the whole memory management story is being taken care of by the generated bindings.

 ## Converting between .NET and Swift types